nimariahi/email-raker/readme.md

 usage: email-raker.py [-h] [--exclude-addr EXCLUDE_ADDR]
                       inputfiles [inputfiles ...]

 Collect emails from unstructured files.
+Outputs a CSV to stdout, with the first column the name of the file and the second column the e-mails.

 positional arguments:
   inputfiles